-Brian is an accomplished and entertaining speaker used to engaging with audiences of all kinds and sizes in all parts of the UK and leading courses etc. He is able to address, facilitate and chair conferences, seminars and workshops on a wide range of topics including the following examples:
+Brian is an accomplished and entertaining speaker and school leadership consultant used to engaging with audiences of all kinds and sizes in all parts of the UK and leading courses etc. As a freelance school leadership consultant he works with numerous schools providing school improvement support, reviews etc. and is able to address, facilitate and chair conferences, seminars and workshops on a wide range of topics including the following examples:

 Brian was General Secretary of the Association of School and College Leaders from September 2010 – January 2016.
 During his tenure the membership of the Association increased from 15000-18500.
 He was President of the Association in 2007-8 during which time he chose ‘Leading Professionals’ as his theme for the year.
 Between 2012 and 2014 he led a second ‘Great Education Debate’ which attracted widespread interest and paved the way for the blueprint for a self improving system published by ASCL in 2015 www.greateducationdebate.org.uk.

-Brian is a Patron of the National Citizen Service and serves on the boards of the Careers and Enterprise company and the PiXLEdge charity.
+- Brian serves on the boards of the Careers and Enterprise company and the E-ACT Academy Trust.

 Why I have written Lessons Learned?
 A Life in Education.